ericbeland/exception_details/README.md

 	* A single statement method for a loggable string (avoid repeating exception log string creation)

-	* Get Pry like debug knowledge from cron job errors and running system logs without being there.
+	* Get Pry like debug knowledge from cron job errors and running systems from the log, without being there.

 	* Pry type information with less overhead/dependencies--binding_of_caller is the only dependency.